INRIA/scikit-learn-mooc/slides/trees.md

 Each split shall maximize the "information gain".
 That will be define precisely in the following notebook.

 ---

 # Classification with a decision tree

 .pull-left.shift-left[<img src="../figures/tree2D_2split.svg" width="100%">]

 .pull-right[<img src="../figures/tree_blue_orange2.svg" width="100%">]

 ???
 We can incrementally expand any leaf to refine the decision function.
 At each step, the leaf focuses on a smaller subregion of the space.

 ---

 # Classification with a decision tree

 .pull-left.shift-left[<img src="../figures/tree2D_3split.svg" width="100%">]

 .pull-right[<img src="../figures/tree_blue_orange3.svg" width="100%">]

 ???
 In this example, after two split, we obtain pure leaf. i.e. in each leaf, there is only one class.
-The max depth here is then egal to 2.
+The max depth here is then equal to 2.
 We do not need to go deeper.

 ---

 # Regression with a decision tree

 <img src="../figures/tree_regression1.svg" width="100%">

 ???
 Decision tree can also fit regression problem.

 ---

 # Regression with a decision tree

 <img src="../figures/tree_regression2.svg" width="100%">

 ???
-It will arrange the split w.r.t. the value of *x*.
+It will arrange the split w.r.t. the value of _x_.
 Without making any assumption on any distribution.
 It is a non-parametric model.

 ---

 # Regression with a decision tree

 <img src="../figures/tree_regression3.svg" width="100%">
 ???

 But it can also overfit.
 Controlling the depth here allow to control the overfit.

 ---

 # Tree: underfit / overfit tradeoff

 <img src="../figures/dt_underfit.svg" width="32%">